You have reached an assistive resource

 Teaching is as much a calling as it is a career.

-The music ministry with which we organists are connected is far more than the skill sets involved in being a performing instrumentalist; it's a vehicle or agency that beckons us with a sense of mission to help carry forward the pastor's work with prayer and teaching along with whatever else God may have called us to do within the body of Christ, a Pauline term for saved believers in this age.
+The music ministry with which we organists are connected is far more than the skill sets involved in being a performing instrumentalist; it's a vehicle or agency that beckons us with a sense of mission to help carry forward the pastor's work with prayer and teaching along with whatever else God may have called us to do as members of the body of Christ.

 It is God, NOT MAN, Who ordains a minister.